-I have a strong interest for robotics & simulation, self-adaptive systems, 3D visualization, Human-Computer Interaction, XR/Virtual Reality.
+I have a strong interest in robotics & simulation, self-adaptive systems, 3D visualization, Human-Computer Interaction, and XR/Virtual Reality.
 I am particularly passionate about Digital Twins because they integrate all of these concepts to create autonomous and intelligent systems.

 Check out my projects page to find out more about my school/personal projects.